 We have walked four of these multiday hikes ourselves in 2020, the remaining hikes we will save for the near future.
 The description of the hikes includes some information about the facilities in the mountain huts.
 We advise you to check the facilities for each hut before you go on your hike.
 For example, it is very important to know if there is drinking water in the hut.
 Buying drinking water for 4 persons can be very expensive.
 It’s also useful to find out if you have to pay in cash, and where in the valley you can withdraw money before you start the trip.
 That did not always go smoothly for us.
 Before you know it, you will have to drive 20 km backwards to find an ATM.
 So calculate how much cash you are going to need and withdraw enough money, at least a day in advance.
 Don’t wait until the last minute to do this.

 Our experience is that you will have to multiply the walking times as indicated on the signposts by at least 1.5, usually even by 2 (especially in Switzerland).
-You really do need that extra time with all the eating, swimming, peeing and pooping breaks and the slightly slower than average walking pace.
+These hiking times are very, very optimistic.
+You really do need to calculate in the extra time for all the eating, swimming, peeing and pooping breaks and the slightly slower than average walking pace.

 Booking mountain huts